-Successful applicants will submit a volunteer application form and provide a valid Vulnerable Sector Police Record check.
+Successful applicants will submit a volunteer application form.
 An interview and reference checks will be conducted as part of the application process with the Volunteer Coordinator.

 Successful applicants will be provided with Orientation Training in addition to role-specific training from their supervisor.